 When asking oneself how to be part of a positive change, what strikes me first is to adopt a more sustainable lifestyle.
 Then I think of how I can inspire my surroundings to do the same.
 Perhaps more potently, I strive towards what sustainable efforts I can do in my field of work.
 This often comes across as far-fetched and it feels as if it doesn’t really make that much of a difference anyway.
 It is the system that has to change.
 But then how can we contribute to that systems-change?
 Recently, I have realised that there is so much impact a single person can do, simply by yelling.

 Tonight, I’m on a bus back home after a week in Berlin, taking part in Extinction Rebellion’s (XR) global climate protests.
-We have been blocking streets and bridges all over Berlin, and with people all over the worlds major cities doing the same thing at the same time.
-Chanting and singing songs to cause attention and put pressure on political leaders.
+We have been blocking streets and bridges all over Berlin, and with people in major cities all over the world doing the same thing at the same time.
+Chanting, singing songs and being a non-violent thorn in the eye to cause attention and put pressure on political leaders.
 It was very inspiring to see the dedication from all kinds of people, in all ages, chaining themselves together and getting carried away by the police, very peacefully.
 All this to make a stand for the climate emergency.
-I strongly feel that this kind of activism is a very important component to the change that needs to happen, however controversial it may seem, and the best part is that everyone can just do it.
+I strongly feel that this kind of activism, is a very important component to the change that needs to happen, however controversial it may seem, and the best part is that everyone can just do it.
 No rocket surgery needed.

 The catch is, I still hesitate to tell some of my surroundings about this, as I feel controversial and extreme.
 In some settings, I can’t even talk about the perks of vegan food without getting a subtle rejection.
 These social constraints are such big obstacles in themselves.
 Why should anyone who cares about our existence have to feel like an extremist?
 On the other hand, maybe that’s exactly what it takes, until enough people are “extreme” enough, to shift the norm.